 Parkside works collaboratively with local feeder primary schools to support pupils from year 5, through to arrival in year 7.
 As an Academy, we provide additional transition support for pupils who we feel would benefit from enhanced transition.
 To support the transition process we have a designated transition worker, Mrs Wade who works closely with our feeder primaries.
 During the spring and summer terms Mrs Wade organises regular primary school visits and visits to Parkside for identified children.

-Alongside this the SENCO, Year Leader and Transition Worker will attend annual review meetings and meet the current class teacher, parents and more importantly the pupils.
+Alongside this the SENCO, Year Leader and Transition Worker will attend annual review meetings and meet the current class teacher, parents/carers and more importantly the pupils.
 This provides an excellent opportunity to ease any worries or concerns that pupils or parents may have during this transition period.

 All pupils are invited to attend Induction Day which allows pupils to experience sample lessons and fun activities, designed to build self-confidence and familiarise themselves with Parkside Academy.